Grey Towers Castle: Current use

-William Welsh Harrison died in 1927, and in 1929 Beaver College (now Arcadia University), then located in Jenkintown, purchased the estate from his widow for $712,500.
+William Welsh Harrison died in 1927, and in 1929 Beaver College (now Arcadia University), then located in Jenkintown, purchased the estate from his widow for $712,500, equal to $ today.
 Classes were split between the two locations until 1962, when the college moved permanently to the Grey Towers property.
-The castle currently houses the Offices of Admissions, Enrollment Management, and Financial Aid, and the office of the president.
+The mansion currently houses the Offices of Admissions, Enrollment Management, and Financial Aid, and the office of the president.
 The vast bedrooms on the second and third floors are used as housing for students.

-The castle, designated a National Historic Landmark in 1985, is much-loved by the students and staff of the university.
+The mansion, designated a National Historic Landmark in 1985, is much-loved by the students and staff of the university.
 The student group "Society for Castle Restoration" is dedicated to preserving the landmark and its history.

 There are many stories and myths surrounding the building and the Harrison family.
 According to legend, Mr. Harrison and his wife did not get along well and eventually each lived in separate areas of the house.
 Mr. Harrison was thought to have had relations with many different male servants.
 In one of the third-floor bedrooms, a mirror above the fireplace mantle had to be replaced because of a large crack.
 Yet, when it is replaced it cracks soon afterward.

-The castle is also rumored to have been built entirely without the use of nails.
+The mansion is also rumored to have been built entirely without the use of nails.
 There is a series of tunnels connecting the main home to the former powerhouse of the estate, now Spruance Hall.
 These Castle-Spruance Hall tunnels became obstructed in 2010 during construction of a new commons.
 There remains one tunnel between the stables (Murphy) and the powerhouse (Spruance Hall).